-OFFICE CAREERS (OFC) 159 BEGINNING SHORTHAND (3 LEC., 2 LAB.)
+OFFICE CAREERS (OFC) 159 (4)

+BEGINNING SHORTHAND (3 LEC., 2 LAB.)

-Prerequisites: Credit or concurrent enrollment in Office Careers 172 or one year of typing in high school.
-The principles of Gregg Shorthand are introduced.
-Included is the development of the ability to read, write, and transcribe shorthand outlines.
-Knowledge of the mechanics of English is also developed.
+Prerequisites: Credit or concurrent

+enrollment in Office Careers 172 or

+one year of typing in high school.

+The principles of Gregg Shorthand

+are introduced.
+Included is the

+development of the ability to read,

+write, and transcribe shorthand

+outlines.
+Knowledge of the

+mechanics of English is also

+developed.
 Laboratory fee.

-OFFICE CAREERS (OFC) 160 (3)OFFICE MACHINES (3 LEC.)
+OFFICE CAREERS (OFC) 160 (3) OFFICE CALCULATING MACHINES (3 LEC.)

-This course focuses on the development of skills in using office machines.
-Adding machines, printing calculators, electronic display calculators, and electronic printing calculators are included.
+This course focuses on the development of skills in using electronic calculators.
 Emphasis is on developing the touch system for both speed and accuracy.
+Business math and fundamentals are reviewed.

-OFFICE CAREERS (OFC) 162 (3)OFFICE PROCEDURES (3 LEC.)
+OFFICE CAREERS (OFC) 162 (3) OFFICE PROCEDURES (3 LEC.)

 Prerequisite: Office Careers 172 or one year of typing in high school.
 The duties, responsibilities, and personal qualifications of the office worker are emphasized.
-Topics include filing, reprographics, mail, telephone. financial transactions, and job applications.
+Topics include filing, reprographics, mail, telephone, financial transactions, and job applications.

-OFFICE CAREERS (OFC) 165 (3)INTRODUCTION TO WORD PROCESSING (3 LEC.)
+OFFICE CAREERS (OFC) 165 (3)

+INTRODUCTION TO WORD

+PROCESSING (3 LEC.)

 Prerequisite: Office Careers 174 or concurrent enrollment in Office Careers 174.
 This course introduces word processing and describes its effect on traditional office operations.

 Word processing terminology and concepts for organizing word processing centers are studied.
 Training in the transcription and distribution of business communications is provided.
 English skills and mechanics are reinforced.